eriktaylor/leetcode-workout/README.md

 ## Troubleshooting

 **`ERROR: Missing LeetCode credentials`** — your `.env` is missing or empty.
-Run `cp env.example .env` and fill in both values.
+Run `cp .env.example .env` and fill in both values.

 **Fetcher returns 0 submissions** — your cookies have probably expired.
 Pull fresh `LEETCODE_SESSION` and `csrftoken` values from your browser.